-What is the Bare Minimum Car Insurance Required By CA Law
+What Is the Bare Minimum Car Insurance Required By CA Law?

 - Bodily Injury Liability Coverage: Is a coverage which pays out to someone you injured with your car.
 The minimum limits required are $15,000 for the death or injury of any one person in a car accident and $30,000 for the deaths or injuries if multiple people are involved.
 Many insurance carriers will list the coverage as 15/30 which refers to the limits $15,000/$30,000.
 Liability coverage can also help cover the legal costs if the insured driver is involved in a lawsuit regarding an accident.

 - Property Damage Liability Coverage: In California, the minimum amount of property damage liability coverage required is $5,000 for a vehicular accident.
-It is a required coverage in the state.
-It will pay for damage done to another person's property resulting from a vehicular accident—if the insured driver is legally determined to be liable for the accident.
+It is required coverage in the state.
+It will pay for damage done to another person's property resulting from a vehicular accident — if the insured driver is legally determined to be liable for the accident.
 Similarly to bodily injury liability coverage, property damage liability coverage will pay for legal costs if the insured driver gets sued in connection to a vehicular accident.

 California is a tort state meaning the driver needs to be found at-fault in order for his or her policy to pay for the damage.
 Keep in mind car insurance follows the vehicle.
 You cannot loan out your vehicle to another driver unless you insure this particular vehicle.
 Their car insurance will not work on your car.

-Should I Buy Minimum Coverage?
+Should You Buy Minimum Coverage?